benjystanton/benjystanton.github.io/src/posts/2018-11-15-introduction-to-interaction-design-in-gov.md

 - UX
 - Design
 last_modified_at: 21 April 2025
+excerpt: "What's it like being an interaction designer in a UK government department?"
 ---

 <!-- I wrote this a few years ago when I was at DVLA (Driver and Vehicle Licensing Agency).
 It’s been hiding in GitHub, so I’ve moved it here.
 It’s mostly still relevant and useful.
 Well done past me. -->

+{{ excerpt }}

 Interaction designers, sometimes known as user experience (UX) designers, are an essential part of digital service teams that want to meet user needs.